danielmichaels/RFC.py/README.md

 **Latest 10 RFC's**: Returns the ten most recently added RFC's.

+**Get a Random RFC**: Return a single random RFC to the user.

+**User Options**:

+    - Delete Bookmarks
+    - Manually Update RFC Database

 The IETF releases new RFC's each Sunday.
 The application will prompt the user once every 7 days if they wish to download the new RFC's to the database.
 This is optional.
+Users can also manually update the database if they wish.

 ### Setup Process